Cyber security training

 Vulnerability Management

 This module of the cybersecurity course syllabus delves deeply into vulnerability assessment and management.
 Students learn to utilize various assessment tools and conduct different types of scans, including authenticated and non-authenticated scans.
-They will master planning and executing infrastructure security assessments, interpreting results, and calculating risk scores using the Common Vulnerability Scoring System (CVSS).
-Additionally, they will learn to identify and categorize potential risks, emphasizing the importance of accurate reporting and the prompt implementation of patches and updates to maintain security.
+Students will master planning and executing infrastructure security assessments, interpreting results, and calculating risk scores using CVSS.
+They will also learn to identify and categorize risks, focusing on accurate reporting and timely patching to maintain security.

 Advanced Network Penetration Testing

-The advanced section on network penetration testing explores manual exploitation of system vulnerabilities, post-exploitation techniques, and methods for obtaining elevated privileges on Linux and Windows systems.
-It covers sophisticated strategies such as pivoting and double pivoting.
-Students are also introduced to strategic frameworks like the Cyber Kill Chain and MITRE ATT&CK, which help in understanding the stages of a cyber attack and the various tactics that attackers might use.
+The advanced network penetration testing section covers manual exploitation, post-exploitation, and privilege escalation on Linux and Windows.
+It explores strategies like pivoting and double pivoting while introducing frameworks like the Cyber Kill Chain and MITRE ATT&CK to understand cyber attack stages and tactics.
 This knowledge significantly enhances their capabilities in network defense and security strategy planning.

 Cryptography